UT Institute for Public Service Institutional Compliance Committee

 Draft Committee Charter

-The chairman of the ICC is appointed by the chancellor.
-The committee should include a representative from each member of the chancellor’s staff.
+The chairman of the ICC is appointed by the vice president.
+The committee should include a representative from each member of the vice president’s staff.
 The chairman has the discretion to include any university employee who is relevant to the issues being addressed.
 The committee will be assisted by a member of the UT System Institutional Compliance Office, who will serve as an ex officio member of the committee, and the Office of General Counsel will be consulted as needed.

 - Identify the significant compliance risks facing the institute and facilitate potential solutions for those risks.

 - Serve as an open avenue of communication among the various institute compliance officers and senior management.

 - Advise the vice president on the institute’s compliance priorities and potential corrective actions.

 - Follow up on corrective actions that have been approved by the vice president.